ibexa/documentation-developer/docs/getting_started/install_ibexa_dxp.md

     After changing the app secret, make sure that you clear the application cache and log out all the users.
     For more information, see [Symfony documentation]([[= symfony_doc =]]/reference/configuration/framework.html#secret).

-    It is recommended to store the database credentials in your `.env.local` file and not commit it to the Version Control System.
+    It's recommended to store the database credentials in your `.env.local` file and not commit it to the Version Control System.

 In `DATABASE_VERSION` you can also configure the database server version (for a MariaDB database, prefix the value with `mariadb-`).